• Skip to primary navigation

 More Examples of Diamante Poem

-Have a clear view of the diamante poem so that your mind isn’t left clouded with a hint of ambiguity.
+Have a clear view of the diamante poem so your mind isn’t left clouded with ambiguity.

 Rain